-The number of vehicle navigation systems shipped in Japan in 2018 was 6.14 million units, an increase of 5.5% over the previous year.
-The majority of the navigation system market is made up of flash memory-based products (according to the Japan Electronics and Information Technology Industries Association (JEITA)).
-Advanced functions, such as large high-resolution displays connected with safety functions that make use of camera images, continue to become more sophisticated, while audio systems with display screens offering more limited functions and optional navigation functions are increasingly popular, especially in markets outside Japan.
+In vehicle navigation systems, advanced functions, such as large high-resolution displays connected with safety functions that make use of camera images, continue to become more sophisticated, while audio systems with display screens offering more limited functions and optional navigation functions are increasingly popular, especially in markets outside Japan.
 In addition, the spread of smartphones and advances in mobile communications have allowed vehicles to connect to the Internet, accelerating initiatives to develop connected cars that create new value for consumers.
-Connected cars either feature an embedded communication module as standard on-board equipment or rely on linking to the Internet via the user's smartphone.
-Technologies allowing onboard information systems to connect to telematics services that use vehicle information or external real-time information, as well as with smartphone applications are also being commercialized.
-Moving forward, entirely new markets are being created by V2X technologies, which will support safer driving by enabling communication between vehicles, communication between vehicles and the traffic infrastructure, and between vehicles and people, as well as by over the air (OTA) technologies that allow the software in on-board equipment to be updated via the internet and various mobility services that will make transportation more convenient.
-Despite their convenience, the various means of communicating with external sources acquired by vehicles also present a higher threat of hacking and underscore the importance of cybersecurity, a situation that is expected to spark intensified efforts to enhance vehicle security.
+Connected cars either feature an embedded communication module as standard on-board equipment, or rely on linking to the Internet via the user's smartphone.
+Technologies allowing onboard information systems to connect to telematics services that use vehicle information or external real-time information, as well as with smartphone applications, are also being commercialized.

+Moving forward, entirely new markets are being created by V2X technologies, which will support safer driving by enabling communication between vehicles, communication between vehicles and the traffic infrastructure, and between vehicles and people, as well as by over the air (OTA) technologies that allow the software in on-board equipment to be updated via the Internet and various mobility services that will make transportation more convenient.
+Despite their convenience, the various means of communicating with external sources acquired by vehicles also present a higher threat of hacking and underscore the importance of cybersecurity, a situation that is sparking intensified development of vehicle security technologies.